Allah chose the prophets and messengers as the best of examples to their nations

 “(Do) not make with Allah god another, lest you will sit disgraced, forsaken.”
 (Surah Al-Isra` 17:22)

-Muslims believe that all of mankind was created to dedicate worship for Allah alone.
-Muslims believe everything else that is worshipped other than Him is falsely worshipped.
+Muslims believe that all of mankind was created to dedicate worship to Allah alone.
+Muslims believe that everything else that is worshipped other than Him is falsely worshipped.

 2. Believe in Angels

 Angels are from the world of the unseen.
-They were created to obey the commands of Allah and they never transgress His laws or commands.
+They were created to obey the commands of Allah, and they never transgress His laws or commands.
 Here is the description of the Angels with verses from the Qur’an: Allah creates angels from pure light before the creation of Adam.
-They do not eat as well sleep, they are free from weakness, and don’t get the illness.
-They are created for obeying Allah’s command and worshipping Him.
+They do not eat as well as sleep, they are free from weakness, and don’t get ill.
+They are created to obey Allah’s command and worship Him.

-The following is the names of the angels including their task:
+The following are the names of the angels, including their tasks:

-1. Jibreel (Gabriel) – the Supreme Angel in charge of communication between Allah’s to His prophets, as well to send the revelation to the messenger.
+1. Jibreel (Gabriel) – the Supreme Angel in charge of communication between Allah to His prophets, as well as sending the revelation to the messenger.

 3. Mikail (Michael) – in charge of giving sustenance to the human being.

-5. Malak Am-Maut / Izrael (Angel of Death) – in charge of taking the souls from the body in the time of death.
+5. Malak Am-Maut / Izrael (Angel of Death) – in charge of taking the souls from the body at the time of death.

 6. Malik – in charge of the guardian of hell

-7. Ridwan – in charge of guardian of heaven
+7. Ridwan – in charge of the guardian of heaven

-8. Ateed– the angel who write all the bad deeds of a human during the world’s life.
+8. Ateed– the angel who writes all the bad deeds of a human during the world’s life.

-9. Raqeeb – the angel who write all the good deeds of a human during the world’s life.
+9. Raqeeb – the angel who writes all the good deeds of a human during the world’s life.

 3. Believe in the Holy Quran